AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we present a human-centric video customization model capable of seamlessly inserting and animating subjects into arbitrary open-domain dynamic backgrounds while preserving realistic motion dynamics according to specified motion sequences.
-Our approach combines an avatar-background conditioning paradigm that provides stable and robust guidance with a diffusion-based architecture for high-fidelity video generation.
-Extensive experimental evaluations demonstrate the superior performance of our method compared to existing alternatives.
+This paper presents a human-centric animation model capable of seamlessly inserting and animating subjects into arbitrary open-domain dynamic backgrounds while preserving realistic motion dynamics according to specified motion sequences.
+Our approach combines an avatar--background conditioning paradigm, which provides robust and occlusion-aware guidance, with a diffusion-based architecture for high-fidelity video generation.
+Extensive experimental evaluations demonstrate the superior performance of the proposed method compared to existing alternatives.
+Future work involves the joint animation of both human subjects and background elements via 4D Gaussian Splatting representations.